EUMETNET/openradardata-documentation/docs/index.md

 ## Access

-> **Note:** ORD API onboarding on MeteoGate is currently delayed.
-Access can be arranged by whitelisting your IP address or IP range.
-Send requests to **support.opera[at]eumetnet.eu**.
+> **Note:** ORD API onboarding on MeteoGate is finalised on May 20th.
+Please note the changes in the ORD API address and in MQTT port numbe.
+The previous whitelisted accesses points will be operational until June 30th**.

 ---